 When the MCU enters STOP mode, the timer counter stops counting and remains at that particular count value until STOP mode is exited by an interrupt.
-If STOP mode is exited by power-on or external reset, the counter is forced to \$FFFC but if it is exited by an interrupt then the counter resumes from its stopped value.
+If STOP mode is exited by power-on or external reset, the counter is forced to \$FFFC but if it is exited by external interrupt (\overline{IRQ}) then the counter resumes from its stopped value.